favonia/cloudflare-ddns/docs/designs/features/lifecycle-model.markdown

 ## Detection

 Detection yields per-resource reconciliation intents for the current round.
-A reconciliation intent expresses what ownership and observation together lead to; the actual action is decided by the reconciliation algorithm.
+A reconciliation intent expresses what ownership and admissible observation together lead to; the actual action is decided by the reconciliation algorithm.

 If a resource is out of scope, there is only one intent: